jerryji1993/DNABERT/README.md

 # DNABERT
 This repository contains DNABERT package.
 In this package, we offers resources including: source codes of the DNABERT model, usage examples, pre-trained models, fine-tuned models and visulization tool.
 This package is still under-developing, more features will be included.
-Training of DNABER consists of general-purposed pre-training and task-specific fine-tuning.
+Training of DNABERT consists of general-purposed pre-training and task-specific fine-tuning.
 As a contribution of our project, we published the pre-trained models.
 We clone codes from [huggingface](https://github.com/huggingface/transformers) and adapt them to the DNA scenario.

-## 1. Enviroment setup
+## 1. Environment setup

 We recommond you to build a python virtual environment with [Anaconda](https://docs.anaconda.com/anaconda/install/linux/)